 What should you do to keep your teeth and gums healthy while wearing braces?

-Make sure to visit your dentist every six months for thorough cleaning and dental exams.
+- Make sure to visit your orthodontist every six months for thorough cleaning and dental exams.

 Will you need to wear a retainer?